Secure Remote Access

 Please see sftp --help, man sftp, ask on the SalishSeaCast #general Slack channel, or Google for more information about how to use sftp.

-Here is a sample sftp session to copy a file from your scratch space on graham
+Here is a sample sftp session to copy a file from your scratch space on salish to your current directory on your local computer:

-$ sftp graham
+$ sftp salish

-Connected to graham.
+Connected to salish.

-sftp> cd /scratch/username/
+sftp> cd /ocean/username/

 sftp> get my-remote-file